 In September 2020, the Company recommenced field work on its Nevada exploration projects with a view to follow-up drilling when the Company has obtained the necessary financing.
 The Company holds title to three claim areas in Nevada, Golden Brew, Johnson Canyon/Porter Canyon and Gold Knob, that were chosen because of their proximity to deep seated geologic architectures which management believes may host large quantities of gold.
 Past exploration drilling on Johnson Canyon/Porter Canyon claims identified a probable "lag" gold occurrence which may be similar in character to the Cortez Pediment deposit which was shed off the adjacent Cortez Hills Tier 1 gold mine.
 The Johnson Canyon project is located along the western edge of the Quito Mine lower-plate window.
 The northwest corner of this window exhibits geologic elements that are markedly similar to the northwest corner of the Cortez window where the former producing Cortez Mine and currently producing Cortez Hills Mine are located.
 Initial focus of the upcoming exploration work will be on the Johnson Canyon/Porter Canyon claims where the Company has permitted a pattern of six drill holes at the northwest corner of the Quito Mine window.
 Impetus for this drilling is previously executed geophysical surveys over the target area including magnetic, gravity and controlled source audio-frequency magnetotellurics.
+A key geologic element to this northwest corner is the presence of a Jurassic aged laccolithic intrusive with marked similarities to the Mill Canyon intrusion at Cortez where recent drilling by Nevada Gold Mines has intersected high-grade gold mineralization near the intrusion.
+The Goldstrike intrusion at Carlin is a similar feature and has a massive gold resource proximal to it (64 M oz/Au).
 The Company plans to complete geological and geophysical surveys at Gold Knob prior to drilling.
+Management is pleased that recent analysis of the Gold Knob geological and geophysical data sets has served to firm up drill targets.